 The SPCA movement in South Africa "is opposed to the unnecessary mutilation of animals - for cosmetic, sporting, entertainment or convenience purposes:- including but not limited to tail-docking, ear-cropping, de-barking and de-clawing.” (extract from the Statement of Policy)

-A September 2002 publication WHY CATS NEED CLAWS by Gary Loewenthal describes not only the pain of the procedure but also the possible balance problems that may result.
+WHY CATS NEED CLAWS by Gary Loewenthal describes not only the pain of the procedure but also the possible balance problems that may result.
 "When the cat begins standing differently to compensate for the loss of part of his toes, and the weakening of the shoulders and upper back that some people believe develops when a cat can no longer scratch properly.”

 Safety is an important factor to consider too.
 Cats rely on their claws to get out of danger when, for example, being chased by a dog and being able to shimmy up the nearest tree.
 A cat that has had claws and then has them removed will instinctively act in the way it has previously when frightened or attacked.
 That's right, by using its claws.
-Cats use them to grip a surface as they leap to safety or to use as the first line of defence when confronted by an unfriendly member of another or even the same species.
-It is a literal truth that declawed cats are defenceless.
+Cats use them to grip a surface as they leap to safety or to use as the first line of defense when confronted by an unfriendly member of another or even the same species.
+It is a literal truth that declawed cats are defenseless.
 The "pro-declaw” brigade then say that declawed cats must be kept indoors.
 We ask if you think that, in itself, is fair.
 We add that accidents and dangers may also lurk indoors but a declawed cat has no option of a leap to safety.

 There is a "last resort” argument but it has to be asked how often declawing really is performed as a final measure only after all other options have been tried.
 It is entirely possible that there may be owners and veterinarians who might consider surgery a routine preventive rather than a desperate intervention.
 Perhaps we should focus on the alternatives.
 They do exist.